Find an Eye Cancer Specialist

 - Inflammation or redness of the eyes

-- Photophobia, oversensitivity to light
+- Photophobia – oversensitivity to light

 - Discomfort or pain in the eyes

-Your doctor will first examine your eyes closely using a lighted instrument called an ophthalmoscope to check for dark spots.
+If eye cancer is suspected, your doctor will first examine your eyes closely using a lighted instrument called an ophthalmoscope to check for dark spots.

-- Ultrasound uses sound waves to create a picture of the inside of the eyeball.
+- Ultrasound – uses sound waves to create a picture of the inside of the eyeball.
 After eye drops are used to numb the eye, a small wand is held against the eyeball to send out and receive sound waves.
 The waves create a picture called a sonogram, which the technician can see in real time on a computer screen.

-- Fluorescein angiography uses a fluorescent dye to show the blood vessels in the eye.
+- Fluorescein angiography – uses a fluorescent dye to show the blood vessels in the eye.
 It is most often used to rule out eye problems other than cancer.

-- Computed tomography (CT) scan uses X-rays to create cross-sectional pictures of the eye.
+- Computed tomography (CT) scan – uses X-rays to create cross-sectional pictures of the eye.